-If you run into a guardrail with your rental, you’re going to be charged for damages.
+You will be charged for damages if you run into a guardrail with your rental.
 If someone else ran into a guardrail before you and you don’t note it when you pick up the rental car, you could also be charged for damages.
 Always, always, always, inspect every single rental car you get with great detail – inside and out.

 Drinking and driving in the Faroes

 This should go without saying, but drinking and driving is a grave offense in the Faroe Islands.
 The threshold blood alcohol test (BAT) level is extremely low.
 Drivers can be charged with DUI with a BAT as low as .05%, and foreigners can be charged too.

 The Faroese people take this very seriously, and most do not drive if they plan on drinking.